 It is also possible to keep this compact agave as a houseplant through the winter months.

 Keep the plant at normal room temperature in a setting where it can receive bright, indirect sunlight throughout most of the day.
 Near (not in), a south-facing window is a good location.

 Watering and Feeding

-Use liquid plant fertilizer during the summer months to encourage fuller growth.
-However, feeding isn’t a requirement.
+You can also use liquid fertilizer during the summer months to encourage healthier and fuller growth.
+Stop fertilizing altogether in the autumn.

 Soil and Transplanting